 How to Calculate Your Insurance Period

-- End date: The day you leave (your flight out).
+- End date: The day you leave.

 Example: You plan to visit Germany from June 1 to June 10.
 Schengen recommended: insure from June 1 to June 25 (10 + 15 days).